 STATEMENT ON RACIAL JUSTICE

 The ongoing perpetration of violence by police departments and others against people of color, and particularly Black men, is a symptom of centuries of racial injustice in the United States.
-I mourn the deaths of George Floyd, Breonna Taylor, Ahmaud Arbery, Tony McDade, Philando Castile, Freddie Gray, Michael Brown, Eric Garner, and the many more whose murders did not receive national media attention.
-I protest the innumerable assaults of unarmed people of color in our communities, especially Stephanie Washington and Paul Witherspoon, who were shot by officers of the Yale and Hamden Police Departments last year.
+We mourn the deaths of George Floyd, Breonna Taylor, Ahmaud Arbery, Tony McDade, Philando Castile, Freddie Gray, Michael Brown, Eric Garner, and the many more whose murders did not receive national media attention.
+We protest the innumerable assaults of unarmed people of color in our communities, especially Stephanie Washington and Paul Witherspoon, who were shot by officers of the Yale and Hamden Police Departments last year.

-I stand with organizations and individuals across the country calling for an end to this violence and for drastic reform to our police departments, including the Yale Police Department.
-I stand in particular with Yale student and alumni groups and New Haven community groups: Yale Black Alumni Association, Black Students Alliance at Yale, Yale Black Men’s Union, Yale Black Women’s Coalition, New Haven Citywide Youth Coalition, and Black Lives Matter New Haven.
+We stand with organizations and individuals across the country calling for an end to this violence and for drastic reform to our police departments, including the Yale Police Department.
+We stand in particular with Yale student and alumni groups and New Haven community groups: Yale Black Alumni Association, Black Students Alliance at Yale, Yale Black Men’s Union, Yale Black Women’s Coalition, New Haven Citywide Youth Coalition, and Black Lives Matter New Haven.

 Yale is the funder and manager of the Yale Police Department, and bears responsibility in the ongoing crisis of over-policing and brutality against communities of color.
-Only 40% of private university campus police departments have armed officers, and I stand with Black Students for Disarmament at Yale in calling to disarm the YPD.
+Only 40% of private university campus police departments have armed officers, and we stand with Black Students for Disarmament at Yale in calling to disarm the YPD.
 Savings associated with this change should be redirected to alternative community programs administered by the City of New Haven.